Assessment at King's Hedges involves everybody

 Assessment is integral to the working and success of King's Hedges Educational Federation and helps us provide a supportive and personalised curriculum for every child as they make their way through our school.

-Reading Targets are also set for the children to become more fluent readers.
-During Guided Reading discussions are had around the skills of both decoding (Reading for Reading) and Comprehension (Reading for Meaning).
+Targets are also set for the children to become more fluent readers.
+During Guided Reading discussions are had around the skills of both decoding and Comprehension.
 Staff use these times to monitor the children’s ability to apply the skills they have been taught during the twice daily Reading sessions.
-This system is now being fully supported by Accelerated Reader in KS1 and KS2 which had greatly improved the children’s motivation for reading.
+This system is now being fully supported by Accelerated Reader from Year 2 to Year 6, which has greatly improved the children’s motivation for reading.
 Children are aware of their own band levels and take regular quizzes to assess their understanding of what they are reading.
 Targets and band levels are displayed in the classrooms to support this.

 Parents with children from Nursery age to Year 6 can become involved with their child’s targets through their child’s ‘Home/School Partnership Book’.
 They can keep in touch with their child’s progress by reading teacher comments in the ‘Chatline’, by helping their children practise their targets, which are regularly recorded in their books and by meeting their child’s teacher at the end of the day and at parent’s evenings.